xanderhendriks/rpi-embedded-target-action-runner/README.md

 Instead of the final `./run.sh` command run `sudo ./svc.sh --help` to show the options for configuring the action runner as a service.
 You'll need the `sudo ./svc.sh install` command.
 This will make sure the acion runner is installed as a service, which will make it start automatically upon reboot of the RPi.
 Now either start the service with `sudo ./svc.sh start` or use `sudo reboot` to reboot the device.

 ### Pipeline update
 Add the system test job in between the unit_test and release jobs.
 Unlike the unit test, this test can only start once the binary has been build and as such has the build in its **needs** list.
 The **runs-on** indicates that we would like the code to run on our self-hosted device with the system label.
 The **concurrency** makse sure that when multiple pipelines are running in paralell that only one at the time will execute the system test.
 The steps execute the usual checkout and download the binary from the build step.
-To make sure we know which version and githash to expect, these numbers are rertieved from the repo and the binary name:
+To make sure we know which version and githash to expect, these numbers are rertieved from the repository and the binary name:

       system-test:
         needs: build-sample-application